AkiraBrand/AkiraBrand.github.io/index.md

 - Build your own personal site with Jekyll
 - Build a 3d photo gallery w/ parallax.js
 - Debugging workshop
+- Scan an OSS project with a DAST and fix the bugs

 ### Fun Ideas for Lightning Talks